tyleratk/twitter-sentiment/README.md

 ## Collecting Data
 I collected my data using twitter's streaming API.
 Over the course of about a week I collected a total of 800k tweets that were sent out from the United States.
 #### Cleaning Data
-In order to get my data ready for any type of exploratory analysis or modeling I had to:
+In order to get my data ready for any type of exploratory analysis or modeling I used regex to:
 - Remove links
 - Remove user '@' handles
 - Remove hashtags